 Clear resin is known to have the least smell, with white and black coming in next.
 Resin with colors or flexible resins can give off a pretty bad odor.

-Resin can get very smelly, but with a refined formula that goes through research and development, you can get resin that doesn’t have much odor.
+Resin can get very smelly, but with a refined formula that goes through research and development, you can get low odor resins.

 One of these resin brands that you can trust is the ELEGOO UV Standard Resin.
 Not only is it one of the most popular resin out there, the smell is better than most resins out there and the price is very competitive.

 Another reliable resin brand out there that fits the low-odor factor is the Anycubic UV Plant-Based Resin.
-People that are sensitive to smells have reported being a lot better off with this, as the smell is very faint and don’t give off prolonged smells.
+People that are sensitive to smells have reported being a lot better off with this, as the smell isn’t as strong and doesn’t give off prolonged smells.

 It comes in gray, clear, black, green, translucent green, white and yellow.
 It’s also biodegradable and fast-curing, so definitely try this out if you want to upgrade your 3D printing experience.